Tips for Finding Treatment Providers

 Families Anonymous is a 12 step fellowship for the family and friends of individuals with drug, alcohol, or related behavioral issues.
 For meeting directories, click here.

-PATH (Positive Acceptance Towards Healing) is a group and forum to support and help overcome the stigma and challenges involved in caring for a family member with addiction issues.
+PATH (Path to Recovery Foundation) is a group and forum to support and help overcome the stigma and challenges involved in caring for a family member with addiction issues.
 PATH currently offers meetings several times per month.
 All are welcome at the meetings and will find support, education, and presentations on topics of interest for family members and for those affected.
-A peer recovery coach is offered at Naperville meetings.
+Meetings are held in Wheaton, Plainfield, and Frankfort.
 See here for more information about meetings.